 Exercise pools need at least four to five feet of depth.
 Pool-related sports and games like volleyball and Marco Polo work best with a 5-foot deep pool area.
 This depth lets swimmers move freely without hitting the bottom during their stroke.

-Uniform depth works best for fitness pools.
-You don’t want depth changes that interrupt your swimming rhythm.
+For lap swimming, a consistent 5-foot depth keeps your stroke rhythm smooth and uninterrupted from wall to wall.
 Five feet deep creates enough space for comfortable lap swimming while staying manageable for most swimmers.

 4. Diving or Deep-End Fun